hima-12376/course-review-absa/README.md

 ## Overview

-The Course Review Topic and Aspect-Based Sentiment Analyzer is a Natural Language Processing (NLP) application that analyzes student course reviews to identify important course aspects and determine the sentiment associated with each aspect.
-The system extracts topics such as instructors, assignments, examinations, and syllabus, enabling detailed analysis beyond overall review sentiment.
+The Course Review Topic and Aspect-Based Sentiment Analyzer is a Natural Language Processing (NLP) application that performs Aspect-Based Sentiment Analysis (ABSA) on student course reviews.
+Instead of predicting only the overall sentiment of a review, the system identifies important course aspects such as instructors, assignments, examinations, and syllabus, and determines the sentiment expressed toward each aspect.

-The project combines traditional NLP techniques with transformer-based deep learning models to provide accurate aspect-level sentiment classification through an interactive web application.
+The application combines aspect extraction using spaCy with transformer-based sentiment classification and provides the results through an interactive Flask web interface.

 ---

 ## Features

 - Extracts course-related aspects from student reviews using spaCy.
-- Performs Aspect-Based Sentiment Analysis (ABSA) at the aspect level.
+- Performs Aspect-Based Sentiment Analysis (ABSA).
-- Utilizes a hybrid transformer architecture combining DeBERTa and RoBERTa models.
-- Employs ensemble probability fusion for improved sentiment prediction.
+- Uses transformer-based models (DeBERTa and RoBERTa) for sentiment prediction.
 - Classifies sentiments into Positive, Neutral, and Negative categories.
-- Provides confidence scores for each prediction.
+- Displays confidence scores for each predicted sentiment.
-- Interactive Flask web application for real-time review analysis.
+- Provides an interactive Flask web application for real-time analysis.
-- Dashboard for visualizing sentiment distribution and analytical insights.
+- Exposes a REST API for sentiment prediction.

 ---

 ## Project Architecture

 ```
-Student Reviews
+Student Course Review
           │
           ▼
 Data Preprocessing
           │
           ▼
 Aspect Extraction (spaCy)
           │
           ▼
-Hybrid Transformer Models
+Transformer-Based Sentiment Analysis
 (DeBERTa + RoBERTa)
           │
           ▼
-Ensemble Probability Fusion
-        │
-        ▼
 Sentiment Prediction
           │
           ▼
-Flask Web Application
+Flask Backend
           │
           ▼
-Interactive Dashboard
+Interactive Web Interface
 ```

 ---